pesterhazy/presumably/posts/fixmes.md

 Not too long ago, a friend and new contributor to a large codebase I work with was surprised to learn that the linter will block the merge of any pull request containing the string FIXME.
 "This rule is ill-considered", he cried out, exasperated.
 It's fair to say he didn't like the linter ruler.

-I obviously didn't do a good job explaining the reasons behind our rule.
-Our treatment of FIXMEs is unorthodox, but there's a story behind it.
-In my experience, treating FIXMEs as merge blockers is an effective measure against cognitive overload.
-In this post, I will make another attempt at explaining why automatically enforced FIXMEs are so effective.
+As his reaction shows, I didn't do a good job explaining the reasons behind our rule.
+Our treatment of FIXMEs is unorthodox, but we decided to implement it for a reason.
+In fact, treating FIXMEs as merge blockers is among the most effective measures against cognitive overload that I know.
+In this post, I will explain how FIXMEs unclutter the mind.
+In doing so, I hope to show that automatically enforced FIXMEs can be an effective tool for teams working on hard problems.

 # The meaning of codetags